hdgarrood/hdgarrood.github.io/_posts/2015-06-28-pursuit-gsoc-2.md

     type Person a = { name :: String, age :: Int | a }

-would currently be encoded like this (although this is very much a first-pass):
+would currently be encoded like this (although this is very much a first pass):

     type Person a = Object (PS_Row (PS_Label_name String) (PS_Label_age Int) (PS_Row_Tail a))